Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 If yes, are those 3rd party tours?
 Are the same tours sold across multiple OTA's?

 Use the lean start-up mythology to test and answer your questions.
 Many people think of the lean start-up to build a product, and they are focused on the features.
 It is a methodology to develop every function of the company.
 Are your paid ads more efficient using LinkedIn or Tik-Tok?
-Of course, you can't test every wild assumption, which is precisely why start-ups require a bit of art and a lot of luck.
+Of course, you can't test every wild assumption, which is why start-ups require a bit of art and a lot of luck.
 You might step on many "misses," not due to a fault on your end.
 You didn't find an experiment that validates your assumption.

 Once an assumption is somewhat validated, spend the time researching and building a document around your research.
 Having all those documented bounded will create a proper business plan, but unlike the business plan document, this will be a live process that is continuously tested and updated.
-You will never be DONE writing it, but rather, you'll always update and change it as you go along.
+You will never be DONE writing it, but rather, you'll continually update and change it as you go along.